jeanzhou31/hw3/README.md

 I completed all the requirements of the assignment.
 The app can add notes to the board, and the notes are draggable, editable, and deletable.

 For extra credit, I made the notes pretty, have them snap to grid, deal with zIndex sorting, have resizable notes (drag bottom right corner), and implemented an undo feature.
-To make the notes pretty, I customized with fonts and have them generate in random colors based on a list of six pre-selected colors.
+To make the notes pretty, I customized with fonts and have notes width resize to accomodate longer title lengths.
+Also, I have notes generate in random colors based on a list of six pre-selected colors.
 Please create many notes to test this, on the chance that the same color is generated a few times in a row.

 Another thing I spent a lot of time trying to do was add an image as the background of the page.
 I wanted to have a corkboard background, but there was an issue with SASS reading the image file.
 Every time, I would receive this error: